• Skip to primary navigation

 Instructions

-2. Measure the dry ingredients.
+2. Measure the dry ingredients & coat the berries.
 In a medium bowl, whisk together flour, sugar, baking powder, baking soda, and salt.
-Set aside.
+Add the berries to the flour mixture, toss to coat, and set aside.

 4. Combine the wet & dry ingredients.
-Add the berries to the flour mixture and toss to coat.
-Then add the pumpkin mixture and melted butter to the flour mixture.
-Using a rubber spatula (or fork) gently fold the wet ingredients into the dry ingredients until no more streaks of flour remain (visible lumps are normal).
+Add the pumpkin-buttermilk mixture and melted butter to the flour mixture.
+Using a rubber spatula (or fork) gently fold the wet ingredients into the dry ingredients until no more streaks of flour remain (visible lumps are ok).
 Fold in chopped toasted pecans.

 Notes

-• If you’re trying to eat fewer carbs or use less refined white flour in general, use whole wheat white flour, or 100% whole wheat flour in place of the all-purpose.
+• If you're trying to eat fewer carbs or use less refined white flour in general, use whole wheat white flour, or 100% whole wheat flour instead of the all-purpose.
 I do this occasionally and the pancakes are super tasty.
-They have a bit of a nutty flavor and only a very slightly different texture, but they’re still really light and fluffy.
+They have a bit of a nutty flavor and only a very slightly different texture, but they're still really light and fluffy.

 Techniques For Making Better Pancakes From Scratch (Photographed Above)